 A. SHORT TITLE AND COMMENCEMENT

-A.1 These regulations must be called the Northern Cape Traditional Leadership, Governance and Houses of Traditional Leaders Regulations, 2008, and must come into operation on the date of publication.
+A.1 These regulations must be called the Northern Cape Traditional Leadership, Governance and Houses of Traditional Leaders Regulations, 2008, and must come into operation on the date of publication by the Premier.

 B. INTERPRETATION